Arshiya0x7/XSS-Monitor/README.md

 # XSS Monitor tool for OOB Blind-XSS

 The XSS-Monitor Tool is provided for educational purposes only.

+**Created By** : ​🅰🆁🆂🅷🅸🆈🅰

 This tool is designed for testing XSS vulnerabilities and helping make the Internet and Web applications more secure.
 By using this tool, you get this item from user load xss :